suman0013/NH_FE/SPRING_BOOT_MIGRATION_PLAN.md

 - [ ] Create `DevoteeController.java` with all CRUD endpoints
 - [ ] Implement filtering, sorting, and pagination
 - [ ] Add district-based access control
-- [ ] Create devotee-specific endpoints for namhattas
+- [ ] Create devotee-specific endpoints for namahattas
 - [ ] Test all endpoints with existing data

 `DevoteeController.java`: